Review: ‘Dark Lover’ by J.R. Ward

 The only purebred vampire left on earth, Wrath has a score to settle with the slayers who murdered his parents centuries ago.
 But, when one of his most trusted fighters is killed-leaving his half-breed daughter unaware of his existence or her fate-Wrath must usher her into the world of the undead-a world of sensuality beyond her wildest dreams.

-I give Dark Lover 5 ‘amazing‘ stars and I’m furiously diving into the next books as I’m typing this review.
+I give Dark Lover 5 ‘outstanding ‘stars, and I’m furiously diving into the next books as I type this review.
+I have missed this world from J.R.
+Ward and am glad to be back in it.